gregorywmorris/MLZoom2022/midterm/README.md

 # Stroke Prediction Project

+## Problem Statement

+### By the Numbers

+**Global:** Strokes are a global epidemic.
+They are the second leading cause of death and have increased by 70% between 1990 to 2019, with death from strokes  inceasing by 43% (source).
+The WHO estimates the anual cost of strokes to be over US$721 billion (source).

+**United State:** While strokes have been declining for decades in the US, it still has a large financial burden, amounting to $53 billion anually (source).
+Currently stroke is the 5th leading cause of death in the US.

+### Optimal Outcomes

+**Model Goal:** To predict stroke likely patients.

+**Global:** Predicting stroke can provide an opportunity to take corrective actions before a stroke occurs.
+Most importantly, resulting in fewer deaths and disabilities.

+Addtionally, the money lost to strokes would boost econamies.
+Assuming cost and stroke occurance are linear, if strokes were reduced by just 5%, that would inject $36 billion into world economies.

+**United State:** And $2.65 billion into the US econamy.

+### Machine Learning (ML)
+**Machine Learning goal:**

+Provide stroke risk prediction so that people may understand their risk rate in a meaningful manner.
+Predicitions will be Low, Moderate, and High.
+These values where chosen because they would provide better context to the average person rahter than a risk percentage.
+For example a risk of 15% may not be clear if it is a need for concern or not.

+**Why Machnine Learning?**

+ML is best suited for complex problems that are not answered by simple logic.
+In healthcare, disease epidemiology is often complex and our understanding changing.
+This makes diseases, such as stroke, prime candidates for ML.

 ## Instructions
 * For quick review: select `notebook.ipynb` in respository and scroll.
 * To run: Open `notebook.ipynb` in google Colab (link at top of notebook) recommended.